kimiwadio/mackenzy_klook/README.md

 Klook: https://www.klook.com/

 # Setup
+1. Make sure you have Node.js installed in your system
-Create a app.js file, to use the node module add \
+2. Create a app.js file to use the module \
 `const klook = require("./mackenzy_klook.js");`

 # Functions